Installation Guide

 lovrabet --help -

-Suggestions when encountering issues:
+Recommendations when encountering problems:

 - First try the same operation in Git Bash

-- You can continue using other terminals, but may need to handle some issues manually
+- You can continue using other terminals, but may need to manually handle some issues

 When contacting support, please provide: